Lequla/MiA-BSFDAccessoryArtifacts/README.md

 #
 5. Wishful Vigorstone
-- You wouldn't want City of Orth to know about it.
+- You wouldn't want Orth to know about it.
 - Increase satiety efficiency about 75%.
 - Your stamina doesn't run out.
 - Requires Relic Synthesis (High Class) skill.